imdawon/AssaultCube-External-Cpp-Trainer/README.md

 * Be able to modify any stat in the game as I see fit without having to manually search for a memory address every time I restart the game.

 ## Outcome
+* I need to learn assembly to really understand what the program is doing.
+I've tried to comment everything to gain a better understanding.

 ## Closing Thoughts
+* Returning to C++ at such a low level was daunting and led me to have to brush up again on strictly-typed language and syntax.
+I'd like to continue to improve my C++ skills with additional related projects.